KacperJanowski98/pllum-function-calling-impl/README.md

-# Function Calling Dataset Analysis
+# Function Calling Dataset Analysis and PLLuM Fine-tuning

 This project provides tools for analyzing the [Salesforce/xlam-function-calling-60k](https://huggingface.co/datasets/Salesforce/xlam-function-calling-60k) dataset, a collection of 60,000 function calling examples created with the APIGen pipeline.
-It also includes functionality to translate queries to Polish for fine-tuning the PLLUM model.
+It includes functionality to translate queries to Polish for fine-tuning the PLLuM model, and implements fine-tuning of the PLLuM 8B model for function calling tasks using QLoRA and the Unsloth framework.

 ## Overview